dubrovnik

 You have an hour in this picturesque place where you can enjoy a swim in the chilly waters below the falls, or wander along the boardwalk and river banks enjoying the views of the 25m high falls.
 There is also a lovely small cafe directly opposite the falls.
 IMPORTANT to note there is an additional fee of €10 to visit the falls, check when you book if this is included in your booking.

 Another hour further away is the city of Mostar.
 We enjoyed a guided tour in historic Mostar which lasted about an hour, then we had a couple of hours to explore.
-Parts can be a little touristy especially either side of the Stari Most (old bridge) but fun.
-There are plenty of restaurants around, I would recommend one of the restaurants that overlook the river and bridge on the left before you cross.
+Parts can be a little touristy especially either side of Stari Most (old bridge) but fun.
+There are plenty of restaurants around, I would recommend one of the restaurants that overlook the river and bridge on the left before you cross such as Konoba Mlinica Neretva (no website).
 We also went to the base of the bridge where you can view the crazy people who jump off, plummeting down into the Neretva river below.

 It then took about two and a half hours to get back to Dubrovnik, back to the hotel, feet up for an hour, shower, and then hit the town, restaurant, drinks, hotel, sleep, phew what a fab day!

 Speaking of restaurants, there are some great places in Dubrovnik.
 I can highly recommend the Gradska kavana Arsenal restaurant which overlooks the harbour, and Dubravka 1836, which is just outside Pile Gate, it overlooks a small bay with Fort Luvrijenac in the background, gorgeous when lit up in the evening.
-Both places are very beautiful and romantic for all you lovebirds out there.
+Both places are very beautiful and romantic for all you lovebirds out there, and do book in advance.

 All good things come to an end, and we took the airport shuttle bus from Pile Gate, it costs €10 and takes around 45 minutes.

-For more information on Dubrovnik and surrounding areas check out this website.
+For more information on Dubrovnik and surrounding areas check out this local website.